 - Most first place finishes.

-- Total points from scoring events multiplied by the number of participants.
+- Total points from scoring qualifying events multiplied by the number of participants.
 If still tied, then the award will be shared.

 The Harold L. Siegelman Trophy, presented every year to the best at EuroQuest